paulhemmings/velge-angular/README.md

 This is a simple AngularJS directive wrapper for the tag management library Velge http://dscout.github.io/velge/

-This is a work in progress, and not yet ready for use.

 # Installation

 Currently you'll need to clone the repo, and build: